sogame/danger-plugin-toolbox/docs/validations.md

 ### jsRecommendAsyncAwait

-Check is Promises are being used, and recommend using Async/Await instead.
+Check if Promises are being used, and recommend using Async/Await instead.

 `ignoreTests` can be used to ignore test files (like `file.test.js`) and mocks (files inside a `__mocks__/` folder), so using Promises will be allowed in these files.